emnh/js-commander-example/README.md

   - Bug fixes apply to all versions.
  - Hot reloading.
 Only changes recomputed.

+# Usage scenarios
+ - A form of type checking?
+Differential type checking?
+ - Testing.
+Recording of tests.
+ - Watches.
+What caused value x to change?
+When did it change?
+ - Instant live coding updates.
+ - Separation of pure and impure functions.
+ - Configuration updates.
+ - Change propagation.

 # TODO
  - Finish the example by not recalling addCanvas.
 Invent a mechanism for doing so.
  - Figure out how does value tracking impact the example using cycle.js.